 If this isn’t “Mashiach tzeiten” I don’t know what is.

-Molly Resnick, a former NBC TV News producer and founder of MATCKH (Mothers Against Teaching Children to Kill and Hate), is a popular international lecturer who promotes Jewish identity and pride and practices life coaching using Jewish teachings to empower adolescents and adults.
+Molly Resnick, a former NBC TV News producer and founder of MATCKH (Mothers Against Teaching Children to Kill and Hate), is a popular international lecturer and motivational speaker.
 She can be reached at firstname.lastname@example.org.
+Read other articles by Molly Resnick at mrsmollyresnick.com.